Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 # Define characteristics with attributes

 Attributes hold the data that defines an object.
 For a pink flower, "pink" is an attribute of the flower.
 If you wrote a `flower` class, you might include a string attribute named `color` that describes the flower's color.
 You might also include an attribute indicating the flower's type — for example, iris, tulip, or rose.
-Objects are not required to have attributes, but in practice, it is exceedingly rare to find an object that doesn't.
+Objects are not required to have attributes, but in practice, it is exceedingly rare to find one that doesn't.

 In this unit, you will write a class named `mPerson` class to hold information about a person.
 You will add attributes to it and learn about class attributes and instance attributes.
 You will also learn about an important convention that enables selected members of a class to be marked "for internal use only" so other programmers will steer clear of them.